Consistent Flag Codes: Some families of consistent flag codes

 Recall from Section \ref{sec:preliminares} that a subspace code $\cC$ in $\cG_q(k, n)$ is called equidistant if for each pair of codewords $\cU, \cV$ in $\cC$, we have that $d_S(\cU, \cV)=d_S(\cC)$.
-Let us generalize this concept to the flag codes scenario in two different ways:
+Let us generalize this concept to the flag codes scenario in two different ways.

-\begin{definition} A flag code $\cC\subseteq \cF_q(\type, n)$ is said to be \emph{equidistant} if, for every pair of different flags $\cF, \cF'\in \cC$, it holds $d_f(\cC)=d_f(\cF, \cF')$. \end{definition}
+\begin{Definition} A flag code $\cC\subseteq \cF_q(\type, n)$ is said to be \emph{equidistant} if, for every pair of different flags $\cF, \cF'\in \cC$, it holds $d_f(\cC)=d_f(\cF, \cF')$. \end{Definition}

-\begin{definition} A flag code $\cC$ is said to be \emph{projected-equidistant} if all its projected codes $\cC_i$ are equidistant constant dimension codes. \end{definition}
+\begin{Definition} A flag code $\cC$ is said to be \emph{projected-equidistant} if all its projected codes $\cC_i$ are equidistant constant dimension codes. \end{Definition}

 These two concepts do not represent the same notion in the general framework of flag codes as the reader can realize from the following two examples.
-First, we see that equidistant flag codes do not need to be projected-equidistant. \begin{example} Let $\{u_1, ,\dots, u_5\}$ denote the standard basis of $\bbF_q^5$ over $\bbF_q$ and consider the flag code $\cC$ of type $(2,3)$ on $\bbF_q^5$, consisting of the set of flags
+First, we see that equidistant flag codes do not need to be projected-equidistant. \begin{Example} Let $\{u_1, ,\dots, u_5\}$ denote the standard basis of $\bbF_q^5$ over $\bbF_q$ and consider the flag code $\cC$ of type $(2,3)$ on $\bbF_q^5$, consisting of the set of flags

 This code is equidistant with $d_f(\cC)=6$ but none of its projected code is equidistant.
-For instance, $d_S(\cF_1^1, \cF_1^2)=2\neq 4 = d_S(\cF_1^1, \cF_1^3)$. \end{example}
+For instance, $d_S(\cF_1^1, \cF_1^2)=2\neq 4 = d_S(\cF_1^1, \cF_1^3)$. \end{Example}

-The other way round, being projected-equidistant does not imply equidistance. \begin{example} Let $\cC$ be a full flag code on $\bbF_q^3$ given by the set of flags
+The other way round, being projected-equidistant does not imply equidistance. \begin{Example} Let $\cC$ be a full flag code on $\bbF_q^3$ given by the set of flags

 where $\{u_1, u_2, u_3\}$ is the standard basis of $\bbF_q^3$ over the field $\bbF_q$.
-Observe that $\cC_1$ is and $\cC_2$ are equidistant contant dimension codes.
+Observe that $\cC_1$ is and $\cC_2$ are equidistant constant dimension codes.
 In other words, the flag code $\cC$ is projected-equidistant.
 Nevertheless, it is clear that $\cC$ is not equidistant since

-\end{example}
+\end{Example}

-In light of Example \ref{ex: proj-equid is not equid}, we can see that projected-equidistant flag codes are not in general coherent since they might not even be cardinality-coherent (disjoint).
+In light of Example \ref{ex: proj-equid is not equid}, we can see that projected-equidistant flag codes are not in general consistent since they might not even be cardinality-consistent (disjoint).
 When we require them to satisfy this extra condition, we obtain the following results.